onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 what did the bear do it bent down sniffed then wandered away

-tape script 9.2 point to the bear and the travelers - travelers were walking slowly along a country road they were going to the city because they were looking for work they
+tapescript 9.2 point to the bear and the travelers - travelers were walking slowly along a country road they were going to the city because they were looking for work they